Extension System

 - CI/CD Integration - Use extensions in automation pipelines

-- .sley.yaml Reference - Extension configuration
+- .sley.yaml Reference - Extension configuration reference

 - Troubleshooting - Common extension issues